Wiki Loves Monuments: History

-In 2013, the Wiki Loves Monuments competition had official participation of more than fifty countries from all six continents including Antarctica.
+In 2013, the Wiki Loves Monuments competition had the official participation of more than fifty countries from all six continents including Antarctica.
 Among the new participant nations were Algeria, Chine, Azerbaijan, Hong Kong, Jordan, Venezuela, Thailand, Taiwan, Nepal, Tunisia, Egypt, the United Kingdom, war-torn Syria and many others.
 In total, some 370,000 photos were contributed from more than 52 participating countries.
-Germany, Ukraine and Poland contributed highest number of photographs.
+Germany, Ukraine, and Poland contributed the highest number of photographs.
 Switzerland won the first international prize, whereas Taiwan secured second and Hungary third position in the 2013 edition of WLM.

-The 2014 version of the contests saw more than 8,750 contestants in 41 countries across the globe, who submitted more than 308,000 photographs.
+The 2014 version of the contest saw more than 8,750 contestants in 41 countries across the globe, who submitted more than 308,000 photographs.
 Pakistan, Macedonia, Ireland, Republic of Kosovo, Albania, Palestine, Lebanon, and Iraq made their debut in 2014.
-From Pakistan, more than 700 contestants from across the country submitted over 12,000 photographs.
+In Pakistan, more than 700 contestants from across the country submitted over 12,000 photographs.

 The 2015 edition saw more than 6,200 contestants participating from 33 countries, with over 220,000 photo submissions throughout the month of September.

 The 2016 edition of WLM was supported by UNESCO and saw 10,700 contestants from 43 countries who submitted 277,000 photos.

 In the 2017 edition, 52 countries participated and nearly 245 000 photographs were obtained.
 The following year, 2018, the number of participating countries rose to 56 countries that donated more than 257 000 photographs.
 In the 2019 edition, the list of participating countries dropped to 48 and almost 213,000 images were collected.

 In 2020, the competition was convened with some changes due to the COVID-19 pandemic, being held in some countries in October or November instead of its traditional September venue.10 Despite the difficulties, participants from 51 countries donated more than 230,000 photographs.

 In 2022 the Ukrainian organising committee of the competition withdrew from the contest in protest against the possibility to admit photos of cultural heritage monuments from Russia (they stated) "a country that is waging war against Ukraine and killing thousands of Ukrainians, as well as systematically destroying and stealing Ukrainian monuments of culture, architecture, and archeology."
 A request of the Ukrainian team to exclude Russia from the contest was not granted.